TIMELINE - Pakistan's troubled history

 May 2 - A unilateral raid by U.S. special forces kills al Qaeda leader Osama bin Laden in Abbottabad, humiliating Pakistan's military.

-November 26 - U.S.-Pakistan relations plunge into crisis when NATO helicopters and fighter jets kill 24 Pakistani troops in attacks on two military border outposts in northwest Pakistan.
+November 26 - U.S.-Pakistan relations plunge into crisis when NATO helicopters and fighter jets kills 24 Pakistani troops in attacks on two military outposts in northwest Pakistan.

--- Gilani criticises Army Chief General Ashfaq Kayani and the director general of the ISI, Lieutenant-General Ahmed Shuja Pasha, for filing court papers in a case involving a mysterious memo that has pitted the military against the civilian government.
+- Gilani criticises Army Chief General Ashfaq Kayani and the director general of the Inter-Services Intelligence agency Lieutenant-General Ahmed Shuja Pasha for filing court papers in a case involving a mysterious memo that has pitted the military against the civilian government.

-January 25 - Gilani reverses his earlier criticism that the country's military had acted unconstitutionally in calling for an investigation of the controversial memo.

-February 13 - Gilani pleads not guilty as the Supreme Court charges him with contempt of court for his refusal to re-open old corruption cases against President Zardari.
-If convicted, Gilani could be forced to step down and faces up to six months in jail.
-(Reporting by David Cutler, London Editorial Reference Unit)
+January 19 - The Supreme Court adjourns a contempt hearing until February for Prime Minister Gilani.
+He was in court to explain why he should not be charged with contempt for failing to re-open old corruption cases against President Zardari.